top of page

 Preparation in 7 steps

-5. Add a little oil to the reversible plate and fry the diced onions for 2-3 minutes until lightly browned.
-Then set aside.
+6. Fry the onions: Add a little oil to the hot grill plate or pan and fry the diced onions for 2–3 minutes until golden brown.
+Set aside.

 Comments